switchablenorms/Sparse_SwitchNorm/README.md

 ## Model Zoo

 We provide models pretrained with SSN on ImageNet.
-The configuration of SN is denoted as (#GPUs, #images per GPU).
+The configuration of SSN is denoted as (#GPUs, #images per GPU).

 | Model | Top-1<sup>*</sup> | Top-5<sup>*</sup> | Download | MD5 |
 | :----:  | :--: | :--:  | :--:  | :--:  |